bonnieho/bonnieho.github.io/README.md

 ### Just 'th facts...

 As this assignment was early in our six-month course, at the point we were asked to complete this exercise, we had only just been introduced to html, css, and Bootstrap 3.
+Although I could make quick work of the markup and free-form CSS, with course content coming at us like water from a fire hose, I hadn't yet build up a reasonable level of confidence using the Bootstrap grid system yet.

 - - -